 The Five Social Determinants of Health

-Research has shown that about 80% of health outcomes are caused by five social determinants outside the health care system.1 For instance, if an older adult finds themselves lonely or socially isolated, they are four times more likely to be re-hospitalized within a year of an initial hospital stay.2 Value-based health care focuses on these five social determinants and takes them into account when trying to map out a care strategy.
+Research has shown that 80-90% of health outcomes are caused by five social determinants outside the health care system.1 For instance, if an older adult finds themselves lonely or socially isolated, they have a 68% increased risk of hospitalization.2 Value-based health care focuses on these five social determinants and takes them into account when trying to map out a care strategy.

-Financial professionals and their clients can also consider how a client’s plans for retirement and lifestyle impact those determinants and, by extension, their health and potential health care costs.
-For instance, being sure a retirement location offers convenient access to quality health care would improve that social determinant and, by extension, potentially improve the retiree’s health and reduce their health care costs.
+Financial professionals and their clients can also consider how a client’s lifestyle and plans for retirement impact those determinants and, by extension, their health care costs.
+For example, convenient access to quality health care may improve the retiree’s health and reduce their health care costs.
 Similarly, financial professionals and their clients can look at lifestyle choices, such as travel or community service, to consider how those choices can help boost social and community engagement.
 Reviewing these types of scenarios can help financial professionals and their clients build the right plans for retirement that account for the impact of social determinants and potentially reduce future health care expenditures.

 Reducing Unnecessary Expenses

-While 76% of doctors say they have a prominent role in limiting the use of unnecessary tests and treatments, the fee-for-service structure doesn’t necessarily reward providers for efficiency because they, or the system they work for, gets paid for every service.3 Through a value-based health care model, however, providers are encouraged to streamline their practice since insurers base reimbursements on their analysis of the outcome as compared to the cost of achieving that result.
+While doctors can play a prominent role in limiting the use of unnecessary tests and treatments, the fee-for-service structure doesn’t necessarily reward providers for efficiency because they, or the system they work for, gets paid for every service.
+Through a value-based health care model, however, providers are encouraged to streamline their practice since insurers base reimbursements on their analysis of the outcome as compared to the cost of achieving that result.
 The end goal is still a healthy patient.
 Doctors who can achieve the end goal of improving patient health efficiently – by leveraging preventive care, requesting fewer tests, or relying on automation – could benefit financially.

 For financial professionals and their clients, the move to value-based health care could be an ideal situation if the efficiencies result in a reduced cost of care for the consumer.
-If a healthy 65-year-old couple retires in 2021, they will potentially spend more than $650,000 on health care throughout their retirement.4 Lowering the cost of health care could allow retirees’ savings to last them additional years or allow them to allocate money toward other goals.
+On average, a 65-year-old couple may need approximately $315,000 in savings to cover health care expenses during their retirement.3 Lowering the cost of health care could allow retirees’ savings to last them additional years or allow them to allocate money toward other goals.

 Many Retirees Have Multiple Chronic Conditions

 One area in which value-based care could have a significant impact for retirees is the treatment of chronic diseases.
-Industry research estimates that 50% of Medicare members over age 65 have five or more chronic conditions, and the number of people overall with chronic diseases was expected to more than double between 2015 and 2030.5,6 Under a fee-for-service model, health care costs for people with chronic diseases can quickly climb, even if the provider can’t offer a resolution or diagnosis.
+Industry research estimates that 68% of adults over age 65 have two or more chronic conditions, and the number of people overall with chronic diseases was expected to more than double between 2015 and 2030.4,5 Under a fee-for-service model, health care costs for people with chronic diseases can quickly climb, even if the provider can’t offer a resolution or diagnosis.

 Early Results Show Cost Savings for Consumers

 In a 2019 study, Humana Medicare Advantage members who saw providers practicing value-based health care reported fewer hospital admissions and emergency room visits than Medicare Advantage members who used physicians who were not using value-based health care.
-Patients within a value-based health care system also had lower rates of hospital admissions and ER visits than patients with Original Medicare plans.13
+Patients within a value-based health care system also had lower rates of hospital admissions and ER visits.8

 Similarly, after completing an 8-year study, Blue Cross Blue Shield of Massachusetts reported that patients in their study who were included in a value-based health care program saw a 12% savings on their annual medical spending as compared to patients not utilizing

-Medicare Advantage patients in Humana’s value-based care program have noted positive results compared to those not in the program.
+Physicians in Humana’s value-based care program have noted positive results for Medicare Advantage patients compared to those not in the program.

 Adjusting Retirement Planning Strategies for Value-Based Health Care

-It’s anticipated that value-based health care could become the norm in the next decade, so from a retirement planning standpoint, financial professionals and their clients should consider taking steps now to prepare.3
+It’s anticipated that value-based health care could become the norm in the next decade, so from a retirement planning standpoint, financial professionals and their clients should consider taking steps now to prepare.10

 As value-based health care focuses on preventive care and a more holistic approach to health care, both physicians and health insurance companies may be empowered to recommend and cover types of services that are different from what has been previously covered in a fee-for-service model.
 Some Medicare Advantage plans that are progressing toward value-based initiatives, for example, will now reimburse enrollees for services like meal delivery, transportation, and adult day care.
 As value-based health care becomes more widespread, financial professionals and their clients will want to pay close attention to whether the coverage of additional services expands beyond Medicare Advantage plans.